Welcome to Neanderthal Modern! Here we track our ancestry throughout centuries and millennia to try better understand:

 The biggest and the most used in genealogy and ethnicity background determination is autosomal DNA testing.

 Out of 23 chromosomes every one of us possesses, 22 of them are autosomal and 1 is sex chromosome (XX for women and XY for men).

 The autosomal DNA tests test the 22 autosomal chromosomes, thereby covering more than 95% of all DNA we have.

-These are perfect for determining what kind of ancestral relationship we are with our relatives, finding lost relatives and even pinpoint our ethnicity background.
+These are perfect for determining what kind of ancestral relationship we are with our relatives, finding lost relatives and even pinpoint our ethnic background.

 When choosing the best autosomal DNA test, the single most important factor is the size of the DNA database that a specific company has.
 You can check how these tests are conducted and which ones are the best in our article about the autosomal DNA testing.

 The ‘Y’ refers to a male Y chromosome that only men possess.
 Concordantly, with the Y DNA tests, you can track your direct-male parental lineage.

 The relations between son, father, grandfather, grand grandfather can be determined just by looking at the Y chromosome.